swiftlang/swift-org-website/getting-started/library/index.md

 Test Suite 'All tests' passed at 2023-01-03 10:57:52.664.
 	 Executed 1 test, with 0 failures (0 unexpected) in 0.003 (0.005) seconds
 ~~~

+## A small library

+Now let’s write a small library